This thread was archived. Please ask a new question if you need help.

 It is quite exasperating, and even when the unresponsive script window opens & I hit the stop button, it still continues trying to load it, another instance of dysfunction.
 I'm about at the end of my rope, as with each update, I hope this thing will finally work well, but alas, it won't....

 Hi StevenCee, I looked at your past questions and didn't see one with Mac in the subject line.
 I did find your February question, which sounded similar: Every time I go to use Firefox, I have to wait until I can do anything.

 Have you tried running in Firefox's "Safe Mode" for a few hours to see whether that has any effect?
 That's a standard diagnostic tool to bypass interference by extensions (and some custom settings).
-More info: Troubleshoot Firefox issues using Safe Mode.
+More info: Diagnose Firefox issues using Troubleshoot Mode.